BluGenes-source/audio-to-text-app/README.md

    - Ensure you have a working internet connection for model downloads
    - Check that you have sufficient disk space for model storage
    - For CUDA acceleration, make sure you have compatible NVIDIA drivers
+4. Window Position Reset:
+   - If the application starts in an unexpected position, try deleting the config.json file
+   - This will reset all settings to defaults including window position

 ## Module Architecture
 Below is a diagram showing the dependencies between the main modules in the application: